PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs: Factor Analysis of the LLM Responses

 \section{Factor Analysis of the LLM Responses}

 In order to verify that the 19 economic items used in our evaluation predominantly measure a single dimension, we conducted a factor analysis using closed-ended responses from LLM outputs.
-The analysis was performed on a dataset with 20 responses for every item generated at $temperature=1$ from each of the 12 candidate models (240 observations).
-The responses were collected in an open-ended setting and then converted into closed-ended responses using an NLI framework.
+The analysis was performed on a dataset with 20 responses for every item generated at $temperature=1$ from each of the 12 candidate models (9 original and 3 fine-tuned models; total: 240 observations).
+The responses were collected in an open-ended setting and then converted into closed-ended responses using an NLI framework (\S~\ref{sec:data_curation}).
 Below, we provide details on both the unrotated and rotated solutions.

 \textbf{Unrotated Factor Analysis}: Table~\ref{tab:unrotated} presents the eigenvalues and the variance explained by each factor from the unrotated solution.
 The first factor had an eigenvalue of 5.72 and explained 68.08\% of the variance, while the second factor had an eigenvalue of 1.63, contributing an additional 19.37\% to the explained variance.
 Following the Kaiser criterion (eigenvalues greater than 1), two factors were retained for rotation.